safesploitOrg/doogle/README-refactored.md

 ## Security Defaults

 - Browser crawl requires an authenticated admin.
+- Admin TOTP is optional, enabled per account, and checked after a valid password.
+- Admin login attempts are recorded in `admin_login_events`.
 - Browser crawl POST requires CSRF validation.
-- Login and crawl POST requests are rate limited.
+- Login, TOTP, and crawl POST requests are rate limited.
-- Auth, crawl, and ranking security events are logged.
+- Auth, TOTP, crawl, and ranking security events are logged.
 - CLI crawl is trusted local/container execution, not public HTTP access.
 - Private/reserved network crawling is blocked by default.
 - Passwords are hashed with `password_hash()`.